jediahjireh/my-cv/README.md

 ## Credits

 This project was created and maintained by [Jediah Jireh Naicker](https://github.com/jediahjireh).

-#### License
-This project is licensed under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.
-You are welcome to share the website but may not use it for commercial purposes or modify it without permission.

 Feel free to reach out to me at [jediahnaicker@gmail.com](mailto:jediahnaicker@gmail.com) for any inquiries!